Capitol Psychological Assessment

 1. Initial Consultation: The evaluating psychologist will review the testing process with you and gather information about what you hope to gain from the evaluation, as well as questions you may have.
 Expectations, fees, and potential outcomes will all be addressed in this initial free 15-minute consultation.

-2. Clinical Interview: The evaluating psychologist will then conduct a detailed clinical interview with you and/or your child to gather information about current symptoms, developmental history, and family medical history.
-As part of this interview, your psychologist will also assess for other conditions- such as depression, anxiety, or autism spectrum disorder- to help rule out other diagnoses that may look like ADHD.
+2. Clinical Interview: The evaluating psychologist will then conduct a detailed clinical interview with you to gather information about current symptoms, developmental history, and family medical history.
+As part of this interview, your psychologist will also assess for other conditions- such as depression, anxiety, or Posttraumatic Stress Disorder (PTSD) to help rule out other diagnoses that may look like ADHD.

 3. Psychological testing: Next, you will be administered standardized tests, such as rating scales, intelligence tests, tests of learning and achievement, tasks that measure attention and memory, and measures of mood/personality.
-Testing will be tailored to your referral questions, you or your child’s individual symptoms and needed areas of exploration, and will be used to rule in and rule out possible diagnoses.
-Testing will take place over the course of 1-3 sessions.
+Testing will be tailored to your referral questions, your individual areas of needed exploration, and will be used to rule in and rule out possible diagnoses.
+Testing will take place over the course of one (1) to three (3) sessions.

-4. Review of academic or treatment records: If authorized, the psychologist may review academic or treatment records to gather more information about you or your child’s functioning in a school setting and consider prior diagnoses and treatment efficacy.
+4. Review of academic or treatment records: If authorized, the psychologist may review academic or treatment records to gather more information about your functioning in a school setting and consider prior diagnoses and treatment efficacy.

-5. Collateral information: If authorized, the psychologist may gather information from family members, friends, teachers, providers, or other relevant sources to gain a more complete understanding of you or your child’s symptoms and functioning.
+5. Collateral information: If authorized, the psychologist may gather information from family members, friends, teachers, providers, or other relevant sources to gain a more complete understanding of your symptoms and functioning.

-6. Feedback session: You and/or your child will participate in a meeting with the evaluating psychologist to discuss the results and findings of the evaluation.
+6. Feedback session: You will participate in a meeting with the evaluating psychologist to discuss the results and findings of the evaluation.
 During the feedback session, the psychologist will review the psychological test findings, what those results mean, and share their observations and interpretations.
 The psychologist will provide a diagnosis, along with recommendations and next steps.
-You will be provided with a detailed report that outlines you or your child’s story, diagnosis, and recommendations for moving forward in treatment, day-to-day life, work/school, and relationships.
-As warranted, you can request letters of accommodation to assist you or your child in reaching full potential in work and/or school.
+You will be provided with a detailed report that outlines your story, diagnosis, and recommendations for moving forward in treatment, day-to-day life, work/school, and relationships.
+As warranted, you can request letters of accommodation to assist in reaching your full potential in work and/or school.

 Differential Diagnosis